 For added security, also restrict permissions on any other files containing sensitive information, such as login credentials.

 Deploy changes responsibly

 If deployed without care, extensions and themes can give attackers a path to your store’s most critical areas or simply break your site.
 To minimize these dangers, enlist a developer to audit the code of these extensions and themes, and test new applications in development environment before deploying them to your live store.
-Before going live, create backups of your site files and databases as a failsafe against data corruption or security breaches.
+Before going live, create backups of your site files and databases as a fail-safe fallback option against data corruption or security breaches.

 Restrict administrator access